 What is Zendo?

-Zendo is an all-in-one software that gives businesses and agencies one organized space to work with clients and sell all kinds of services, from custom to productized and everything in between.
+Zendo is an all-in-one software that gives businesses and agencies one organized space to work with clients and sell all kinds of services, from custom and productized to subscription-based.
 Not only does it help streamline the selling process, making it faster, easier, and more efficient, but also helps you save time by taking care of your paperwork.
 Moreover, at the heart of Zendo is communication, both with your clients and team members.
 That’s why instead of a typical dashboard, you’ll find a chat that comes with many extra functionalities — you can issue invoices, create quotes, send payment reminders, ask for approvals, and so much more.

 This approach makes storage so much easier.
 Forget about switching between different apps or even tabs — here, you have easy access to all your files, documents, feedback, and decisions at all times.